Leonardi1469/ProjectileMotionPython/README.md

 # Projectile Motion in Python

-*From analytical solutions to numerical integration: A computational and pedagogical framework for projectile motion.*
+*Analytical and numerical tools for exploring projectile motion with increasing physical complexity.*

 ---